TickTick Alternatives

 Notion

-Free tierMedium switching effort
+Free tierMedium switching effort 4.0/5

-Best for integrated workspace with tasks plus notes
+Best for tasks plus notes plus databases

 Try Notion